rafael2reis/spring-boot-pastry/README.md

-# spring-boot-pastry--
+# Spring Boot Pastry

-Sweet  and delicious recipes with Spring Boot
+## Sweet and delicious recipes with Spring Boot.

+A repo to test some features of Spring Framework.